-- c.
-Reinstall the filler cap. - d.
-Remove the filler cap again and look at the fluid level.
-If the fluid is cold, the level should be in the "COLD" range on the dipstick.
+Clean all dirt from outside of the reservoir tank and look at the fluid level.
+If the fluid is cold, the level should be in the "COLD" range.
 Similarly, if it is hot, the fluid level should be in the "HOT" range.
-If the level is at the low side of either range, add automatic transmission fluid DEXRON•-II or -III to bring the level within the range. - e.
+If the level is at the low side of either range, add automatic transmission fluid DEXRON[®]-II or -III to bring the level within the range.

+To remove the filler cap, turn it counterclockwise and lift up.
+To reinstall it, turn it clockwise.
 After replacing the filler cap, visually check the steering box case, vane pump and hose connections for leaks or damage.